-In accordance with the continuing listing requirements of the Singapore Exchange Securities Trading Limited ("SGX-ST"), the Directors of the Company state that, according to the Register of the Directors' Shareholdings, the Directors' interests as at 21 January 2021 in the shares or debentures of the Company have not changed from those disclosed as at 31 December 2020.
+In accordance with the continuing listing requirements of the Singapore Exchange Securities Trading Limited ("SGX-ST"), the Directors of the Company state that, according to the Register of the Directors' Shareholdings, the Directors' interests as at 21 January 2022 in the shares or debentures of the Company have not changed from those disclosed as at 31 December 2021.

-5. SHARE OPTIONS
+5. Share options

-The V2Y Employee Share Option Scheme ("V2Y ESOS") (formerly known as Synagie Employee Share Option Scheme)
+The V2Y Employee Share Option Scheme ("V2Y ESOS")